 Anxiety often is caused by multiple factors and I don’t believe tapping is the only way to manage anxiety and other unwanted feelings naturally.
 If tapping is not for you, here are some other great natural ways to narrow down the root cause of anxiety or panic attacks.

-These episodes of the Healthy Moms Podcast are packed full of information and useful tips about the root causes of anxiety:
+These episodes of the Wellness Mama Podcast are packed full of information and useful tips about the root causes of anxiety:

 - 105: How to Beat Anxiety and Resolve Panic Attacks with Targeted Amino Acids